Blank Collapse: Compressing CTC emission for the faster decoding: Experiments

 We use the {\em wav2vec 2.0} \textsc{Base} / \textsc{Large}~\cite{baevski2020wav2vec} model pre-trained on the unlabeled audio data of LibriVox dataset~\cite{librivox} and fine-tuned on either 10 minutes, 100 hours, and 960 hours of transcribed LibriSpeech dataset\cite{panayotov2015librispeech}.
 We do not fine-tune further and use a CTC beam search decoder and 4-gram word LM provided by \texttt{torchaudio}~\cite{yang2022torchaudio} which uses \cite{kahn2022flashlight} for the decoder.
 Since this decoder uses the logit of each beam for sorting beam candidates we get the probability vector explicitly by the softmax function to apply our method.
 Also, we try the beam threshold for $\gamma=10, 30, 50$.

-Beam search decoding uses 32 batch size, 1,500 beams, LM weight 1.57, and length penalty -0.64 for every experiment in order to simulate the experiments done by \cite{baevski2020wav2vec}.
-For the analysis of their effectiveness, we use various beam threshold ($\gamma$) and blank threshold ($\theta$).
+Beam search decoding in an end-to-end manner uses 32 batch size, 1,500 beams, LM weight 1.57, and length penalty -0.64 for every experiment in order to simulate the experiments done by \cite{baevski2020wav2vec}.
+For the analysis of their effectiveness, we use various beam thresholds ($\gamma$) and blank thresholds ($\theta$).
 Every experiment is done on Intel(R) Xeon(R) Gold 5120 CPU @ 2.20GHz.

 We evaluate our method on LibriSpeech dev and test sets.
 Firstly we check the proportion of collapsible frames to all frames from a CTC emission with $\theta=0.999, 0.99, 0.9$, and weak collapse (Definition \ref{def:bc}).
-As we can see at \autoref{table:dist}, about the half of CTC frames seem to be collapsible frames.
+As we can see at \autoref{table:dist}, about half of CTC frames seem to be collapsible frames.
 Additionally, there are more collapsible frames with the lower $\theta$ than the higher one, though the gap between them is not that big.
-With this observation, we can estimate that CTC model predicts a certain frame to a blank frame with very high confidence so that there are not many frames with ambiguous certainty.
+With this observation, we can estimate that the CTC model predicts a certain frame to a blank frame with very high confidence so that there are not many frames with ambiguous certainty.